Good stacking is not "more peptides." It is adding the missing piece after the main compound has already defined the problem.

 Sleep / circadian disruption

-Add only if: sleep architecture is still blocking recovery.
+Layer when: sleep architecture still blocks recovery.

 Full guide: Circadian Reset